 Join me…. in real life or on Instagram & Facebook with same name.

-Scotland’s Right to Roam is close to my heart, and when the opportunity to preserve and protect this through Social Media came to be, as well as designing the logo, I signed up to the cause Roam Responsibly immediately.
+The Right to Roam in Scotland is close to my heart, and when the opportunity to preserve and protect this through Social Media came to be, as well as designing the logo, I signed up to the cause Roam Responsibly immediately.

 Scotland’s Instagrammer community voiced out its concern over the Scottish outdoors in Spring 2017.
 The community was concerned about the degradation of the popular Scottish nature sites due to littering and over-use by visitors.
 Together, Scotland’s Instagrammers signed a charter, which addressed the issues mentioned above and agreed to promote responsible roaming outdoors, as well as promote the Scottish Outdoor Access Code itself.